Working with Categories¶

 Category is one of the main data entity types in Apptus eSales.
 Categories and products are tightly coupled and can be used together to create large datasets for navigation, product listings, and more.

 Categories also support custom attributes enabling retrieval of images, links, or localised names directly from a result without multiple queries.
+Attribute configuration is done in the Apptus eSales Manager.

 Categories are modeled as tree structures that are defined during imports.
 There is always a root and all categories have an identifying parent category.
 The only category of a tree that does not have a parent is the implicit root node, which has the key